TobiasNorton/movie-app/README.md

 # movie-app
-I'm going back to basics with this one and creating a movie database with pure vanilla JavaScript.
+I'm going back to basics with this one using pure vanilla JavaScript to build an online movie database similar to IMDb.